AnnapurnaBhatraju/crypto-portfolio-manager/PROGRESS_SO_FAR.SHIVANI.md

 - The generated report includes coin name, initial price, current price, P&L percentage, and risk status.
 - Used sample portfolio data to verify the report format and output.

+ ## Date: 01 Jan 2026

+✔ Backend Rule Logic & Integration Support

+Implemented rule-based backend logic to rebalance the investment portfolio based on market volatility.

+Created a rule engine (`rules_engine.py`) to handle threshold-based reallocation of assets during HIGH and MEDIUM volatility conditions.

+Added a service wrapper (`rules_api.py`) to expose the rule logic in a reusable format, enabling easy integration with the main FastAPI application.

+Synced the local branch with remote updates, resolved merge changes, and successfully pushed the updated code to the `shivani` branch.

+Created a Pull Request for the backend rule logic implementation for team review.

 - Implemented backend email alert functionality using Python `smtplib`.
 - Alert is triggered automatically when an asset is identified as high risk (Danger).
 - Email content includes asset details and a risk warning message.